Cranberry Salsa Cream Cheese Appetizer

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-To make this Cranberry Salsa Cream Cheese Holiday Appetizer suitable for a low-carb diet or phase 2 or 3 of the original South Beach Diet, make the salsa with low-carb sweetener and use celery or jicama for dippers or low-carb pita or tortillas to make the chips.
+To make this Cranberry Cream Cheese Dip suitable for a low-carb diet or phase 2 or 3 of the original South Beach Diet, make the salsa with low-carb sweetener and use celery or jicama for dippers or low-carb pita or tortillas to make the chips.
 There are some carbs in the cranberries even when it’s made with a low-carb sweetener, so this would be a limited food for South Beach or other low-carb diet plans.

 Find More Recipes Like This One:

 Use Holiday Recipes for more recipes for holidays!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

 Historical Notes for this Recipe:

-16 Comments on “Cranberry Salsa Cream Cheese Appetizer”
+16 Comments on “Cranberry Cream Cheese Dip”

 This cranberry salsa is a favorite that I make anytime I can find fresh cranberries!